Sweden: Apartment building explosion leaves several injured | DW | 28.09.2021

 Police said they had opened an investigation and the cause of the blast was not immediately clear.

-A spokesperson for the Sahlgrenska University Hospital said three women were seriously wounded among those hospitalized.
+A spokesperson for the Sahlgrenska University Hospital said three women and one man were seriously wounded among those hospitalized.

 Emergency services said they were still working to evacuate people and extinguish fires.